What is the LPP?

 The Lake Powell Pipeline (LPP) is part of a comprehensive, long-term water supply plan for southern Utah that includes new resource development and increased water conservation.

-At full capacity, the project will deliver up to 82,249 acre feet of water per year to Washington County and up to 4,000 acre feet of water per year to Kane County.
+At full capacity, the project will deliver up to 82,249 acre feet of water per year.
 Cities and towns benefiting from the project include St. George, Washington, Hurricane, Santa Clara, Ivins, La Verkin, Toquerville, Leeds, Virgin and Apple Valley.

 Southern Utah’s population is projected to exceed 500,000 people by 2065.
 Meeting the community’s water needs will require ongoing conservation, water development projects and agricultural water transfers.